-You can enroll in Anthem Blue Cross HMO if:
+You can enroll in Anthem Blue Cross HMO if you are a retired employee.
+This means that you:

-- You are a retired employee.
-This means that you: - are retired from active full-time or part time employment; - are under the age of 65, or - are over the age of 65 and enrolled under Medicare Part B only, and - are eligible to receive health plan benefits as part of the employer's pension plan.
+- are entitled to Part A or actively enrolled in Part B of Medicare; - are retired from active full-time or part time employment; - are under the age of 65, or - are over the age of 65 and enrolled under Medicare Part B only, and - are eligible to receive health plan benefits as part of the employer's pension plan.